 Based on the soil conditions encountered at the boring locations, the following parameters may be used in the design of new retaining walls for this site.
-The following parameters assume that only the on-site soils will be utilized for retaining wall backfill.
-The near-surface soils generally consist of sandy silts, silty sands and clayey sands.
-Based on their classification, these materials are expected to possess a friction angle of at least 30 degrees when compacted to at least 90 percent of the ASTM D-1557 maximum dry density.
+We have provided parameters assuming the use of on-site soils for retaining wall backfill.
+The near surface soils generally consist of silty sands and sandy silts.
+Based on their classifications, these materials are expected to possess a friction angle of at least 29 degrees when compacted to at least 90 percent of the ASTM-1557 maximum dry density.